 So, the best detox you can ever do is supporting the most important detoxifying organ in the body, your liver!
 Look after your liver on a daily basis, and depending on your lifestyle, you may want to consider doing a more thorough “detox” program once or twice a year.
-If you would like to get professional help for liver support please get in touch with our naturopath.
+If you would like to get professional help for liver support please get in touch.

 Herbal medicine has a lot to offer when it comes to the liver.
 For instances, bitter herbs (also called choleretics) support the liver by promoting the secretion of bile and also prevent constipation, ultimately helping the body to release toxins.
 Choleretic herbs include gentian, artichoke leaf, barberry bark and dandelion root (dandelion is the mildest choleretic herb).

 Yellow dock and Oregon grape are choleretics that also have a strong tradition in treating liver issues when skin conditions such as eczema or psoriasis are present.

 Milk thistle is well-known for its liver protective and regeneration properties, but also for its role in boosting the liver detoxification pathways.
 Schisandra is another herb that activates liver detoxification enyzmes.
 This herb is also an adaptogen, meaning it improves the health of your adrenal glands, so it’s two in one!
 A clinical trial has shown that a schisandra extract demonstrated antioxidant properties and improved liver function in patents with liver dysfunction.